KayLerch/qbasic-teenage-masterpieces/README.md

 #The Games
 ## Car racing
 Yes, I did it.
 I played Stunts a lot and maybe had some inspiration from that.
 The concept is simple.
 Try not to hit cars by changing lines.
-Accelarate to get more points but be aware of approaching cop cars.
+Accelerate to get more points but be aware of approaching cop cars.
 If you're to fast you get busted.
 ![](/carracing/img/cr01.png) ![](/carracing/img/cr02.png) ![](/carracing/img/cr03.png)

 ## Pong